prpole/dissertation/throughput/main.md

 in the inorganic rock surface of the planet (the regolith) into a usable form.
-Most exciting (if also most improbable) is the ability "to construct soil just like they had...magnesium bars" by converting leftover nitrogen into fertilizers that can be mixed with the rocky regolith, supplementing soil brought from Earth along with the organic material of greenhouses with these human-produced mixtures.
+Most exciting (if also most improbable) is the ability "to construct soil just like they had...magnesium bars" by converting leftover nitrogen into fertilizers that can be mixed with the rocky regolith, supplementing soil from Earth and organic material of greenhouses with these human-produced mixtures.
 This process, too, entails communicating the plan for constructing soil to a series of robots, now in the form of factories.
 But it is not a matter of pounding rock slurry into particularly useful shapes or collapsing geographical structures.
-It is the quiet work of creating the foundations for life, work that is usually automated but not intelligent, the product of millennia of material flows.
-It is, in other words, the literal construction of nature.
+It is the quiet work of creating the foundations for life, work that is usually automatic but not intelligent, the product of millennia of material flows.
+It is, in other words, the literal construction of nature, effected by the translation of careful attention to nonhuman natures into an executable plan that allows those natures to flourish.

-To summarize, then, these semi-intelligent industrial robots allow for the translation of imagined environments into material environments, establishing technology as an interface between an individual utopian imaginary and material praxis.
-But because these utopian imaginaries are concerned with the circulation of energy and physical material in an ecological system (however nascent), we have to rephrase this equation: technology is an interface between an individual *ecotopian* imaginary and *environmental* praxis.

 For this translation to work narratively, the industrial robots have to be programmable in a relatively short amount of time by a single person.
-These features create the conduit between plan and reality, allowing us to imaginatively short circuit the robotic laborers and suppose that "thinking makes it so."
+We have to be able to witness the attention to nonhuman nature and its instantiation as a plan in order to fully realize the shape of an ecotopian imaginary, and this witnessing is easier when it's focused on a single subject.
+Robinson directs our attention to the plan rather than the execution, allowing us to imaginatively short circuit the robotic laborers and suppose that "thinking makes it so."
 Eliding the grittier engineering problems is a recurring fantasy in Robinson's work, even if he never loses sight of the material constraints